ike10/wikipedia_api/readme.md

 If the short description is missing in the content, the API will return an error message indicating that the short description could not be found.

-## Functioning code in a public github repo:
+## 2. Functioning code in a public github repo:

-* Clone the repository
+* Clone this repository
 * Install dependencies using *npm install*
 * Start the server using *npm start*
-* Send a GET request to http://localhost:3000/api/short-description?name=Yoshua%20Bengio to get the short description for Yoshua Bengio.
+* Send a GET request to http://localhost:3000/api/shortdescription?title=Yoshua%20Bengio to get the short description for Yoshua Bengio.
 * To run automated tests use the command *npm test*

-## Keeping the API service highly available and reliable:
+## 3. Keeping the API service highly available and reliable:
 To keep the API service highly available and reliable, we can take the following steps:

 * Implement caching mechanisms to reduce the number of requests to the Wikipedia API and improve the response time of the API.